UnbendableStraw/homepod-restore/README.md

 p.3.0. **_On some Macs, after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
 Run those two commands!!_**

 p.4.
-Now run these commands, one at a time:
+Now run these commands, one at a time.
+This taps David's repo, then installs the necessary restore tools:
 ```
 brew tap d235j/ios-restore-tools
 brew install --HEAD libimobiledevice-glue